Ruidozo/fam-backoffice/README.md

 A modern, full-stack backoffice management system for FAM Padaria, built with React, FastAPI, and PostgreSQL.

+## Important Notice

+**This is a development environment setup.** The repository contains hardcoded credentials and default secrets that are suitable for local development and testing only.

+**DO NOT use this configuration in production environments without:**
+- Changing all default passwords
+- Using strong, unique secret keys
+- Implementing proper environment variable management
+- Enabling HTTPS/SSL
+- Configuring proper security measures

 ## Overview

 FAM Backoffice is a comprehensive business management platform designed to streamline operations for bakery and food service businesses.
 The system provides tools for order management, production planning, customer relationship management, and business analytics.